 Bottom line is that water causes wood to swell and distort.
-Detergent strips the natural oils, causing wood to crack.
+Detergent strips the natural oils, causing the wood to crack.
 Wood needs to be hand-washed and dried quickly.

 Cast iron cookware

-For every letter I will receive telling me you’ve washed your fine wedding china in the dishwasher for decades, I can show you dozens of letters from readers who wished they’d known to never do that.
+For every letter I will receive telling me that for decades you’ve washed your fine china in the dishwasher, I can show you dozens of letters from readers who wished they’d known to never do that.

 This is painful.
 I had no idea!
 Of course, it’s right there in the fine print of my Kitchen Aid stand mixer’s owner manual: DO NOT put attachments in the dishwasher!
 Hand wash only.
 Had I known, I would not have made that purchase in the first place.

 It wasn’t until my hands turned black inserting that paddle in the machine (I thought the thing was leaking oil or something) that I learned the ugly truth: Some Kitchen Aid models come with attachments made of anodized aluminum.

 Delicate crystal is no match for the rigors that go on inside a dishwasher.
 You’ll learn this when you notice chipping along the rim.
 Lead crystal will become cloudy and pitted because harsh detergents will permanently etch the surface of what used to be clear and sparkly.
 Carefully hand wash crystal.

 Copper pans and mugs for Moscow Mules are classic and beautiful but require a lot of extra effort to keep looking gorgeous.
 Don’t make the task any harder by putting them in the dishwasher.

-I’m going to just say straight up that I hate this restriction.
+I’m going to just say straight up that I hate this self-imposed restriction.
 I’m one to load up all of my kitchen knives into the dishwasher.
 And that’s about the worse thing I can do to them for three reasons:

 Handwashing is recommended for the best outcome.
-However, if you can’t be bothered (opting instead to throw them away instead of dealing with that extra chore), place them on the top rack of the dishwasher, only.
+However, if you can’t be bothered (opting instead to throw these containers out instead of dealing with that extra chore), place them on the top rack of the dishwasher, only.
 Then remove before the drying cycle so they can air dry.

 There are lots of brands of plastic containers with the new hinged snap-on lids.
 Snapware is one.
 Have you noticed that in time the lids stop snapping?
 Uh-huh … the dishwasher.
 If you want them to keep performing as well as they did when new, hand-wash only.
 Sorry.

 Recently, I realized I could no longer read any of the measurements.
 The lines were so faint, I was certain my eyesight was failing me.
 Nope.
 The paint had slowly disappeared at the hands I mean sprayer arms of my dishwasher!

 The one exception is hollow handled knives.
 Never ever put knives that have a hollow handle in the dishwasher.
 The heat of a dishwasher together with the detergent will melt the glue that holds the blade to the handle—a heartbreaking situation you want to avoid at all costs.

 If it has a label—paper, decal, plastic, painted—it should not go into the dishwasher.
-Not only will dishwashing degrade and eventually ruin it, if it’s made of plastic or paper, expect it to end up all gooey and terrible in the filter and eventually the dishwasher pump.
+Not only will dishwashing degrade and eventually ruin it, if it’s made of plastic or paper, expect that label to end up all gooey and terrible in the filter and eventually the dishwasher pump.
 Now you’re looking at a big repair bill.
 You can prevent this.